ecadlabs/taquito/docs/lambda_view.md

 title: Using the Lambda View
 ---

+The lambda view is a way to retrieve data from a smart contract's storage without incurring fees via a contract's `view method`.
+This is a temporary solution that will be addressed in a future protocol update.

+## Recap: Views & Callbacks

 As you develop applications on the blockchain, you'll soon realize you not only want to interact with Smart Contracts by updating information but also by reading back pieces of data.

 Many Smart Contracts have what's known as `view methods`, which allow you to specify parameters around what data you'd like to retrieve.
 They also require you to supply a callback contract whose storage will update as a result of executing the view method.

 You can read more about views by going through the [FA1.2 Lorentz Tutorial][lorentz-tutorial]